Overview

 Block Diagram — GED (Sequence Classification)

-GED flow
+GED flow diagram

 Source: Figures described in the paper and thesis.